Business is good, why rock the boat?

 At ikon, we create, we discuss and then we refine.
 I used to think it wasn’t possible to build a nourishing and sustainable company culture if staff didn't all work in the same room.
 But after hearing that the creator of Wordpress closed a San Francisco office as workers preferred working from home, a coffee shop or wherever else they chose, I changed my mind.

-Once the brand strategy and brand identity are in place for a client, we create brand guidelines and a marketing plan to act as a reminder and a reference – a map – for what we should be doing.
+Once the brand strategy and brand identity are in place for a client, we create brand guidelines which act as a plan and a reference – a map – for what we should be doing.
 If it doesn't fit with the ikon way, we don't do it.

 If you are a business owner, could now be the time for a break to work out where you are headed?